fluxcd/source-controller/docs/api/source.md

 </em>
 </td>
 <td>
-<p>URL is the HTTP address of this artifact.
+<p>URL is the HTTP address of the Artifact as exposed by the controller
-It is used by the consumers of the artifacts to fetch and use the artifacts.
-It is expected to be resolvable from within the cluster.</p>
+managing the Source.
+It can be used to retrieve the Artifact for consumption, e.g. by another controller applying the Artifact contents.</p>
 </td>
 </tr>
 <tr>